forfudan/MojoMiji/src/miji/misc/tips.md

 [Chained comparison: Syntax sugar or poison?](../basic/operators.md): Are you aware that chained comparison can lead to confusion and unintended behavior?

+[Non-exhaustive conditionals - Mojo vs Python](../basic/control#non-exhaustive-conditionals): Do you know that non-exhaustive conditionals would lead to compile-time errors in Mojo if you do not handle all possible cases for functions that return a value?
+This is different from Python, where non-exhaustive conditionals would not lead to errors.

 [Graph: Memory layout of a struct](../basic/structs#memory-layout-of-struct): This graph illustrate how a struct is laid out in memory.

 [Fetch value of a field in a struct](../basic/structs#memory-layout-of-struct): Are you curious about how Mojo fetches the value of a field in a struct, e.g., `human.age`?
 It calculates the offset of the field from the start of the struct in memory, and then reads the value with the address.